harrisonwsmith/model_proposal/ModelProposalTemplate.md

-# Model Proposal for _Farmer decision making and climate change_
+# Model Proposal for _Farmer decision making in the face of climate change_

 _Harrison Smith_